lisamarieandersson/lisamarieandersson/README.md

 ✨ **I'm Lisa Marie** ✨

-- 👩🏻‍💻 I’m currently learning and working with TypeScript, Svelte, React, MUI, Express and MongoDB.
+- 👩🏻‍💻 I’m currently learning and working with TypeScript, Svelte, React, MUI, Socket.IO and MongoDB.
 - 🌱 I’m studying to become a Front End Developer at Medieinstitutet in Gotenburg, Sweden.
 - 👩🏻‍🎓 I graduate in May 2024.
 - 👀 I'm on the lookout to find the right place for my first internship in September 2023.